Our goal as disciples of Jesus shouldn’t be to eliminate pain.

 His challenge wasn’t to seek martyrdom – though that could certainly be part of the faith journey for a few – it was about being willing to endure pain as a disciple for his mission.

-For the disciple, indifference to pain means they train themselves to view…
+For the disciple, indifference to pain means we train themselves to view…

 - cancer as an opportunity